-David Heywood is Deputy Director of Mission for the Diocese of Oxford.
-His role is to oversee Continuing Ministerial Development, curate training and local ministry training.
+David Heywood recently retired as Deputy Director of Mission for the Diocese of Oxford, where his role was to oversee Continuing Ministerial Development, curate training and local ministry training.
 Previously he was Director of Pastoral Studies at Ripon College, Cuddesdon.

 David graduated in History from Selwyn College, Cambridge in 1976.
 He taught History and Religious studies for three years at Lea Manor High School in Luton, Bedfordshire.
 In 1980, he returned to university at St John’s College, Durham to prepare for ordination to the Church of England ministry and continued in Durham to study for a doctorate in Theology and Education.

 David was ordained in 1986 and served his title at St Luke’s Cheltenham in the Diocese of Gloucester.
 He then became team vicar of St Antony’s, Hamsey Green in the Sanderstead team ministry, South Croydon.
 During his eight years in Sanderstead, he also taught Old Testament on the Southwark Diocesan Reader Training Course and then for the South East Institute for Theological Education (SEITE), now St Augustine’s College.